Recoil corrections to $\mu$H hyperfine splitting: H vs H

-indicating a tendency for higher-order corrections to cancel out.
 In comparison to the previous work on this topic by Faustov and Martynenko in Ref. \cite{Martynenko2004}, we observe an agreement only for the one-loop EVP correction.
 Moreover, it was difficult to perform further comparison term by term, due to inconsistent classification of their corrections, but whenever we were able to compare, we observed a disagreement.
+In contrast, our result is in good agreement with the value $E_\mathrm{hfs}(\mu\mathrm{H}) = 0.182\,636(8)$ eV, presented by Antognini {\em et al.} in Ref. \cite{AA2022b}, but we were also not able to perform comparison term by term, due to lack of detailed results in that work.